Which European countries have opened their borders?

 Slovenia

 Slovenia reopened borders to EU citizens on May 15.
-Prime Minister Janez Jansa boasted the country had "the best clinical situation in Europe".
+Anyone suspected to have COVID-19 must self-isolate for 14 days.

 Slovakia